goldstrike77/ansible-role-linux-grafana/README.md

 * `grafana_version`: Specify the Grafana version.
 * `grafana_admin_user`: The name of the default Grafana admin user.
 * `grafana_admin_password`: The password of the default Grafana admin.
-* `grafana_https`: A boolean value, whether Encrypting HTTP client communications.
+* `grafana_https`: A boolean to determine whether or not to Encrypting HTTP client communications.
 * `grafana_proxy`: Whether running behind a HaProxy.

 ##### Listen port
 * `grafana_port`: Grafana instance listen port.

 ##### NGinx parameters
-* `grafana_ngx_dept`: A boolean value, whether proxy web interface using NGinx.
+* `grafana_ngx_dept`: A boolean to determine whether or not to proxy web interface using NGinx.
 * `grafana_ngx_block_agents`: Enables or disables block unsafe User Agents.
 * `grafana_ngx_block_string`: Enables or disables block includes Exploits / File injections / Spam / SQL injections.
 * `grafana_ngx_compress`: Enables or disables compression.